 What is Baptism For ?

 In our previous lesson, we let the bible answer the question, “What is Baptism”.
-And we learned from God’s word, that baptism is a burial in water.
+And we learned from God’s word, that baptism for a Christian, is a burial in water, and a resurrection.

 Rom 6:3-4 told us, “Or do you not know that all of us who were baptized into Jesus Christ, have been baptized into His death?
 Therefore, we have been buried with Him through baptism, in order that as Christ was raised by the glory of the Father, we too might walk in newness of life.”